 In the Field:

-High school courses that will prepare you to work in a multicultural setting as an Aboriginal liaison include:
+High school courses that will prepare you to work in a multicultural setting as an Indigenous liaison include:

-Before becoming an Aboriginal liaison training is often required in:
+Before becoming an Indigenous liaison training is often required in:

 Nous travaillons actuellement sur la version française du site que nous espérons lancer très bientôt!